MurrellGroup/MatrixSign.jl/README.md

 ## Recommendations

 - Use `PolarExpress` for most cases.
-  - For many use-cases, particularly with `randn`-like inputs, the majority of singular values get close to 1 in just ~5-7 steps.
-A few extra steps may sometimes be necessary to bring up the smallest singular values, but this is not always important.
+  - In many cases, particularly with `randn`-like inputs, the majority of singular values get close to 1 in just ~5-7 steps.
+A few extra steps may sometimes be needed to bring up the smallest singular values, but this is not always important.
   - Take advantage of the `fused` keyword to optimize performance for rectangular matrices with aspect ratios great than `2.5`.
   - For smaller data types like `BFloat16`, `fused` beyond `3` can lead to error accumulation.
 - Use `JordanMethod` for parity with the original Muon[^2].